-This period also provided the opportunity to undergo training and familiarization with the new practices and the recent weaponry of war; in the case of the Newfoundland Battalion these exercises were to be at least partially undertaken in the vicinity of the communities of Carnoy and Coisy.
+This period was also to provide the opportunity to undergo training and familiarization with the new practices and the recent weaponry of war; in the case of the Newfoundland Battalion these exercises were to be at least partially undertaken in the vicinity of the communities of Carnov and Coisy.

-On February 18 the 1st Battalion began a five-day trek back from Coisy to the forward area where it went back into the firing-line on February 23, relieving a unit of the 1st Lancashire Fusiliers.
-It was at a place called Sailly-Saillisel and the reception offered by the Germans would be lively - and deadly: after only two days the Battalion had incurred four dead, nine wounded and three gassed without there having been any infantry action.
+On February 18 the 1st Battalion began a five-day trek back from Coisy to the forward area where it was to go back into the firing-line on February 23, there to relieve a unit of the 1st Lancashire Fusiliers.
+It was at a place called Sailly-Saillisel and the reception offered by the Germans would be both lively - and deadly: after only two days the Battalion had incurred four dead, nine wounded and three gassed without there having been any infantry action.
 The Newfoundlanders were to be withdrawn on February 25...to return just three days later.